 - Avoid overscheduling, prioritize.

 - Keep your family calendar simple, avoid multiple calendars if possible.

-- Use digital calendars or free apps like Cozi for real-time viewing.
+- Use digital calendars or free apps.

 While it might be tempting to wait to prepare for back to school, getting your home in order now will give you a better idea of what you and your family needs for an easier daily routine.